Can Remote Employees Relocate Without Their Employers’ Consent?

 The COVID-19 pandemic has posed many challenges for employees and employers alike.
-With many workplaces going “remote”, some employees are weighing their options when it comes to choosing where they actually work.
+With many workplaces going “remote”, some employees are weighing their options when it comes to choosing where they work.
 But can remote employees relocate without their employers’ consent?
 This article provides some considerations.

 Does the Employer Have a Work from Home Policy?